Skip to content

 When Can I Brush My Teeth Again?

 Once 24 hours have passed, you’ll be able to use toothpaste again.
 But you should continue to avoid the extraction site for at least 2 to 3 days or until it’s healed enough that you won’t disturb the blood clot.
+Continuing to remove bacteria helps prevent infection and maintain good oral health.

 Learn More About Tooth Extraction

 Whether you have an upcoming appointment or plan on caring for a loved one, we hope you found this guide helpful.
 As always, if you ever have any questions, please don’t hesitate to call our office.
-We would be more than happy to help you on your journey toward better oral health and well-being.

 To request an appointment with one of our dentists in Northville, MI, call Gasior Family Dental at (248) 348-7997.